You can't eat just one of these Jalapeno Cheddar Drop Biscuits! With just a couple of ingredients, you will have tender drop biscuits in 20 minutes!

 - In a large bowl, add the Bisquick mix, shredded cheese, and finely diced jalapenos.
 Mix with a fork.

-- Add in the hot water and stir to combine.
+- Add in buttermilk and stir to combine.
 The dough will be sticky and thick.

-- Using a cookie scoop, scoop out onto a cast skillet or cookie sheet lined with parchment paper.
-The biscuits can be close together.
+- Using a cookie scoop, scoop out onto a greased cast skillet.
+The biscuits can be touching and close together.

 - Place in the oven for 10 minutes.